bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 2. evaluatating tool accuracy beyond the ~50 known disease-associated loci
 3. further tool development, including genotype quality filters

 In this blog post, I share a new genome-wide STR truth set that aims to address this challenge.
 It is based on the Synthetic Diploid Bechmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] and contains accurate genotypes for ~150,000 STR variants in a single human sample (CHM1-CHM13).
-The PCR-free genome sequencing data for this sample is publicly available on the [Short Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access) and from the Broad Institute [[TODO: add links]]
+The PCR-free genome sequencing data for this sample is publicly available from the [Short Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access) and also from the Broad Institute which has both [genome data](https://console.cloud.google.com/storage/browser/broad-public-datasets/CHM1_CHM13_WGS2) and [exome data](https://console.cloud.google.com/storage/browser/broad-public-datasets/CHM1_CHM13_WES).

 I then use the truth set to evaluate the widely-used STR calling tools - ExpansionHunter, GangSTR, HipSTR and ExpansionHunter Denovo, and also use it to explore relevant questions such as:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?